Contents

 Causes:

-The moisture and volatiles that leak through the vacuums in the copper plating are the leading causes for the pin and blowholes.
+The moisture and volatiles that leak through the vacuums in the copper plating are the leading causes of the pin and blowholes.

 Solution: